Programer-Turtle/WikiSearch/Standalone/TerminalVersion/README.md

-# Wiki Search Terminal Version standalone
+# Wiki Search Terminal Version Standalone
 A basic scripts that you can search a subject and it will shows a basic summary of the subject from wikipeadia.

 # Requirments